 Why use Velocita?

-In our team at ISAAC, we use Composer for our PHP-based applications and tools to pull in dependencies for development and automated deployments.
+In one of my development teams, we use Composer for our PHP-based applications and tools to pull in dependencies for development and automated deployments.
 Although Composer does a good job of resolving dependencies, it can lack in speed and reliability.

 These are some of the issues that we experienced during regular PHP development and deployments: